xiaoyuvax/bflata/README.md

       -sm|--scriptmode:<cmd|sh>                     Windows Batch file(.cmd) or Linux .sh file.
       -t|--target:<Exe|Shared|WinExe>               Build Target, this arg will also be passed to BFlat.

-## Note:
+    Note:
       Any other args will be passed 'as is' to bflat.
       BflatA uses '-arg:value' style only, '-arg value' is not supported, though args passing to bflat are not subject to this rule.
       Only the first existing file would be processed as .csproj file.

-## Examples:
+    Examples:
       bflata xxxx.csproj -pr:C:\Users\username\.nuget\packages -fx=net7.0 -sm:bat -bm:tree  <- only generate BAT script which builds project tree orderly.
       bflata build xxxx.csproj -pr:C:\Users\username\.nuget\packages -sm:bat --arch x64  <- build and generate BAT script,and '--arch x64' r passed to bflat.

+## Compile from code:
+- Compile using dotnet C# compiler
+- Compile using bflat [github.com/bflattened/bflat](https://github.com/bflattened/bflat